cschipg/SSL-Cert-Scraper-Automation-Tool/README.md

 # SSL-Cert-Scraper-Automation-Tool

-#### TLDR: Python script that fetched all DNS records from my employer's Cloudflare domains and running nmap scans on open ports within the respective ip addresses to retrieve x509 SSL Certs, serialize it as JSON, and package pertinent info for Prometheus export.
+#### TLDR: Python script that fetched all DNS records from any company's Cloudflare domains and running nmap scans on open ports within the respective ip addresses to retrieve x509 SSL Certs, serialize it as JSON, and package pertinent info for Prometheus export.
 Then setting up a FastAPI server exposing an endpoint to populate as HTML the Prometheus-ready data.

 ### Recent Changes: